keikun17/comprehensive-tech-drama-handbook/index.md

 ## XVI.
 Android vs iOS

  * Stage 1 : There's a new release of Android/iOS
- * Stage 2 : Fanboiz will OMG they copied X feature from Y OS!
+ * Stage 2 : Fanboiz will go "OMG they copied X feature from Y OS!"
- * Stage 3 : Hilarity ensues
+ * Stage 3 : Stupid conversation ensues...
- * Stage 4 : After 3 months, cold war again
- * Stage 5 : Windows Phone is meh
+ * Stage 4 : ...Until someone mentions Windows Phone

 ## XVII.
 Have your own definition of a Buzzword